onkar-03/The-Ultimate-React/11. WorldWise/Theory Notes.md

 ### Basic Usage

 - **Navigation to a Route**: The `navigate()` function takes a path as an argument to move to a specific route.
+- Mostly used imperatively i.e. without any link declarations, means that we define no hard code links using <NavLink/> or <Link/>

 ```jsx
 navigate('/home');